LearnersGuild/curriculum-app/modules/Terminal-Basics/exercises/Environment-Variables-And-PATH.md

 0. [ ] Add a new directory to your PATH
 0. [ ] Add a new directory to the beginning of your PATH
 0. [ ] Add a new directory to the end of your PATH
-0. [ ] Export an environment variable and access it in a new shell window
 0. [ ] Run the command `ls /usr/bin` and identify some programs you recognize.
 If you don't recognize any of them, try researching a few to see what they do!

 ### Suggested Search Terms